pingcap/tidb/docs/design/2020-01-24-collations.md

   * For existing TiDB clusters with current binary collations, nothing need to be done if the users are happy with them.
   * For the potential migrations from MySQL to TiDB:
-     - If the collations used in MySQL have been implemented by TiDB, users from MySQL do not need to care about the collations when migrating to TiDB except Compatibility Option 2, in which the those collations need to be updated to their corresponding names.
+     - If the collations used in MySQL have been implemented by TiDB, users from MySQL do not need to care about the collations when mirgrating to TiDB except Compatibility Option 2, in which the those collations need to be updated to their corresponding names.
-     - If there are collations that are not supported by TiDB yet, users may need to change the them to the supported ones and check if no constraint is broken after the change.
+     - If there are colltions that are not supported by TiDB yet, users may need to change the them to the supported ones and check if no constraint is broken after the change.
 The check can be done following the approach mentioned in [this article](https://mysqlserverteam.com/mysql-8-0-collations-migrating-from-older-collations).

 ## Testing Plans